-Keywords: AP PS 400-08-006, Site investigations, Simpevarp, Monitoring, Birds, 2008
+Keywords: AP PS 400-09-003, Site investigations, Simpevarp, Monitoring, Birds, Listed species, 2009.

 This report concerns a study which was conducted for SKB.
-The conclusions and viewpoints presented in the report are those of the author and do not necessarily coincide with those of the client.
+The conclusions and viewpoints presented in the report are those of the author.
+SKB may draw modified conclusions, based on additional literature sources and/or expert opinions.